apollographql/apollo-tooling/packages/apollo-server-codegen/ARCHITECTURE.md

 The code generator is a set of modules designed to accept a GraphQL schema, and from it generate type definitions in TypeScript format (other languages may be supported in the future).

 Similar to projects like [graphql code generator](https://graphql-code-generator.com), the generated type definitions describe both the type of the GraphQL objects represented in the schema, and the type of the `resolvers` function that an Apollo Server serving would require to serve the schema.

-However, this project expands upon existing efforts by providing accurate type definitions for federated schemas, built using the recently announced Apollo Federation platform.
+However, this project expands upon existing efforts by providing accurate type definitions for federated schemas, built using the Apollo Federation platform.

-This package serves only as an API, to interface with it we suggest either the `Apollo CLI`, where it is available as `apollo server:codegen`, or the `[.....]` plugin we have built for `graphql-code-generator`.
+This package serves only as an API, to interface with it we suggest the `Apollo CLI`, where it is available as `apollo server:codegen`.

 ## Design